Dale861/cmsc124_Almonia_Niedes_LSL/README.md

 - Game-centric syntax with LoL-specific keywords (e.g., `cast`, `attack`, `onAbilityCast`).
 - Emphasis on clarity for competitive gaming strategy with readable operators and event-driven architecture.
 - Object-oriented design with game entities (Champions, Abilities, Items, Buffs).
-- Support for variables, control flow, method chaining, and combo execution.
+- Support for variables, control flow, functions, method chaining, and combo execution.
 - Case-sensitive and whitespace-insensitive (except as token delimiters).
 - Interactive REPL with multi-line paste mode and script execution.